cheese-cakee/hiero-workflow-app/README.md

 The Hiero Workflow App replaces all of that with a **single GitHub App** and a **single `.github/hiero-bot.yml` config file** per repository.

-> "We are less interested in extending workflows or creating new functionality,
-> we would like to instead design the most reusable structure for these automations
-> to be viably used by different repos with different needs."
->
-> — Sophie Bulloch (exploreriii), LFX Mentorship Issue #73

 ---

 ## How It Works